Pahawh Hmong: History

-Pahawh Hmong was the product of a native messianic movement, based on the idea that, throughout history, God had given the Hmong power through the gift of writing, and revoked it as divine retribution.
+Pahawh Hmong was believed by Shong Lue Yang's students, primary Chia Koua Vang, to be the product of a native messianic movement, based on the idea that, throughout history, God (RPA: Vaj; Pahawh: 𖬖𖬰𖬜; 𖬖𖬲𖬜) had given the Hmong power through the gift of writing, and revoked it as divine retribution.

-In 1959 Shong Lue Yang (RPA: Soob Lwj Yaj; Pahawh Hmong: 𖬌𖬤𖬵 𖬘𖬲𖬞 𖬖𖬲𖬤), a Hmong spiritual leader from Laos, created Pahawh.
-Yang was not previously literate in any language.
-An illiterate peasant, Shong claimed to be the Son of God, messiah of the Hmong and Khmu people, and that God had revealed Pahawh to him in 1959, in northern Vietnam near the border with Laos, to restore writing to the Hmong and Khmu people.
-Over the next twelve years he and his disciples taught it as part of a Hmong cultural revival movement, mostly in Laos after Shong had fled Communist Vietnam.
-The Khmuic version of the script never caught on, and has disappeared.
-Shong continually modified the Hmong script, producing four increasingly sophisticated versions, until he was assassinated by Laotian soldiers in 1971 to stop his growing influence as part of the opposition resistance.
-Knowledge of the later stages of Pahawh come to us through his disciple Chia Koua Vang, who corresponded with Shong in prison.
+Despite his illiteracy, Shong Lue Yang created Pahawh through what he believed to be a series of divine visions in 1959.
+Both the Hmong and Khmu people believed him to be the Son of God and their messiah, and that God had revealed the Pahawh script to Shong Lue to restore both the Hmong and Khmu's writing script.
+Over the next twelve years he and his disciples taught it as part of a cultural revival movement, at first in northern Vietnam, then in Laos after Shong and his students had fled Communist Vietnam.
+The Pahawh Khmu never caught on and soon disappeared.
+Shong continually modified the Hmong script, producing four increasingly sophisticated versions, until he was assassinated by Laotian soldiers in 1971, in hopes of stopping his growing political influence.
+Knowledge of the later two stages of Pahawh would come to light through his disciple Chia Koua Vang, who had corresponded with Shong in prison.